mathiasare/SIREN-ImageColorizerProject/index.md

 It is hard to say which of those models is really the best but on thing is sure, _siren_ activation function smartly combined with _relu_ converges approximately 3 times faster than other given models.

-### Fully connected linear layers
+##  Fully connected linear layers SIREN colorization model

 The model trained consists of 3 layers fully connected with sinus activation function.
-In order to maintain a size of the model reasonable (less than 5Gb), the iamges are reduced to 48*48 pixels.
+In order to maintain a size of the model reasonable (less than 5Gb), the images are reduced to 48*48 pixels.
 The input consists of a black and white image, and the output is the RGB image.
 The model is trained on batches of size 70, on a dataset of 720 images representing beaches.
 In the following results, each image is provided from left to right as:
 - output of the model
 - initial RGB image
 - input of the model: a black and white image